Fluidized bed combustion: Types

 FBC systems fit into essentially two major groups, atmospheric systems (FBC) and pressurized systems (PFBC), and two minor subgroups, bubbling (BFB) and circulating fluidized bed (CFB).

-Atmospheric Fluidized Bed Combustion
+Atmospheric Fluidized Bed Combustion (AFBC)

 Atmospheric fluidized beds use limestone or dolomite to capture sulfur released by the combustion of coal.
 Jets of air suspend the mixture of sorbent and burning coal during combustion, converting the mixture into a suspension of red-hot particles that flow like a fluid.
 These boilers operate at atmospheric pressure.

 Pressurized Fluidized Bed Combustion

 The first-generation PFBC system also uses a sorbent and jets of air to suspend the mixture of sorbent and burning coal during combustion.
 However, these systems operate at elevated pressures and produce a high-pressure gas stream at temperatures that can drive a gas turbine.
 Steam generated from the heat in the fluidized bed is sent to a steam turbine, creating a highly efficient combined cycle system.